Iran intensifies attacks on Gulf energy sites after Israel struck its key gas field

 Iran condemned the strike on South Pars, with President Masoud Pezeshkian warning of “uncontrollable consequences” that “could engulf the entire world.”

-In Washington, President Donald Trump said that Israel would not attack South Pars again, but warned on social media that if Iran continued striking Qatar’s energy infrastructure, the U.S. would retaliate and “massively blow up the entirety” of the field.
+In Washington, President Donald Trump said that Israel would not attack South Pars again.
+But he warned on social media that if Iran continued striking Qatar’s energy infrastructure, the U.S. would retaliate and “massively blow up the entirety” of the field.

-“I do not want to authorize this level of violence and destruction because of the long term implications that it will have on the future of Iran,” Trump said on social media.
+Asked later about the possibility of U.S. ground troops being deployed to Iran, Trump responded, “No. I’m not putting troops anywhere.”

 Death toll climbs in third week of war

 More than 1,300 people in Iran have been killed during the war.
-Israeli strikes against the Iranian-backed Hezbollah militant group in Lebanon have displaced more than 1 million people — roughly 20% of the population — according to the Lebanese government, which says more than 900 people have been killed.
+Israeli strikes against the Iranian-backed Hezbollah militant group in Lebanon have displaced more than 1 million people — roughly 20% of the population — according to the Lebanese government, which says more than 1,000 people have been killed.
+Israel says it has killed more than 500 Hezbollah militants.

 In Israel, 15 people have been killed by Iranian missile fire.
 Four people were also killed in the occupied West Bank overnight by an Iranian missile strike, according to officials.